-- A plugin that exports the content in CSV and we import it in WordPress.
+- A plugin that exports the content in CSV and import it in WordPress.

 Migrating Subscription: If the subscriptions are set up using expiration dates on the website, after migrating they need to be tested to be sure that the users are not being charged incorrectly.
-The test performed to be sure was to enable the payment gateway in staging and sanitize all external users.
-Run a test on internal users to verify subscriptions.
+The test should be performed to enable the payment gateway in staging and sanitize all external users.
+A test should be conducted on internal users to verify subscriptions.

 Handling Passwords: The easiest way out is to just set up a request for a password reset the next time an existing user visits the website.
 But if the password has to be retained- duplicate the salts (the key based on which encryption is done), then migrate the whole table using PHP scripts/SQL queries and a mapping, which is the hard part.

-Once the migration is done in staging, the tools were run again to find any “Page Not founds” and fixed them with a rewrite rule.
-Our technical expert team measures and take the necessary steps to preserve SEO.
+Once the migration was done in staging, the tools were run again to find any “Page Not found”.
+We fixed them with a rewrite rule.
+Our technical team measured and took necessary steps to preserve SEO.

-The new migrated system needs to be handled in a way that any error found in the migrated URLS should be:
+The newly migrated system needs to be handled in a way that any error found in the migrated URLs should be:

-- Tested and verified for a pattern of error, if found fix the error and run the migration again.
+- Tested and verified for a pattern of error.
+If found, the error should be fixed before running the migration again.

-- For URLs that have permanently moved to a new URL, apply 301 redirects.
+- For URLs that have permanently moved to a new URL, 301 redirects should be applied.

-- For pages that are gone or NOT FOUND, handle them with 410 redirects.
+- For pages that are gone or NOT FOUND, should be handled with 410 redirects.

 Due to its popularity and usability, there was little in the way of a learning curve for the team to start using WordPress, enabling them to make the most of their new platform immediately.